grafana/grafana/docs/sources/panels-visualizations/configure-thresholds/index.md

 ## Add a threshold to a legacy graph panel

 {{< admonition type="caution" >}}
 Starting with Grafana v11, the legacy graph panel will be deprecated along with all other Angular panel plugins.
-It will be removed in a future release.
 For more information, refer to [Angular support deprecation](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/developers/angular_deprecation/).
 {{< /admonition >}}

 In the Graph panel visualization, thresholds enable you to add lines or sections to a graph to make it easier to recognize when the graph crosses a threshold.